fulldiveVR/FulldiveExtension.FullEmail/FAQ.md

 Inline (image) attachments are shown dimmed.
-[Inline attachments](https://tools.ietf.org/html/rfc2183) are supposed to be downloaded and shown automatically, but since FairEmail doesn't always download attachments automatically, see also [this FAQ](#user-content-faq40), FairEmail shows all attachment types.
+[Inline attachments](https://tools.ietf.org/html/rfc2183) are supposed to be downloaded and shown automatically, but since FullEmail doesn't always download attachments automatically, see also [this FAQ](#user-content-faq40), FullEmail shows all attachment types.
 To distinguish inline and regular attachments, inline attachments are shown dimmed.

 <br />

 <a name="faq66"></a>
-**(66) Is FairEmail available in the Google Play Family Library?**
+**(66) Is FullEmail available in the Google Play Family Library?**

 "*You can't share in-app purchases and free apps with your family members.*"